rainish2000/cr-booking-bot/README.md

 - tracks the user that made each booking
 - lets you delete your own bookings (in case of typos, misclicks, etc)

-Possible features to add in future:
+If we do start to use this at RAiD, then possible features to add in future could be:
-- have the bot send a message to the "room use" topic every time someone books the room (the bot will have to be added to the group for this)
+- have the bot send a message to the Room Use topic every time someone books the room (the bot will have to be added to the group for this)
+- allow booking of more than one room, currently only allows Conference Room
 - allow editing of bookings, currently only allows deletion

-- allow booking of different rooms, currently defaults to Conference Room
+If you'd like to, you can test it out by starting a chat with @SmartsNSmilesBot and hitting "start".
+Let me know what you guys think and if you encounter any issues while using it, thanks!